Recipe by jenn

-"Hot buttered English muffins, Canadian-style bacon, and poached eggs are topped by a heavenly drizzle of hollandaise sauce.
+"Hot buttered English muffins, Canadian-style bacon, and poached eggs are topped with a heavenly drizzle of hollandaise sauce.
 Wonderful for Easter, Mother's Day, or anytime you want to treat yourself to the best brunch in the world!
 Serve with roasted potatoes for mopping up the extra egg yolk and hollandaise.
-If you prefer, you can substitute ham for the Canadian bacon in this recipe." — jenn
+If you prefer, you can substitute ham for the Canadian bacon in this recipe."

 Watch video tips and tricks

 English muffins, split